kapitannwel/simple-javascript-validator/readme.md

 - email = Textbox's value must be an email
 - gtzero = Select tag must have a value

-**gtzero** - Because select tag's initial value is zero as stated in the example below:
+**gtzero** - Because select tag's initial value is zero as shown in the example below:
 ```
 <select>
   <option value="0" selected="selected">- select -</option>